 3. Consolidation Concerns Got Louder

-The AMA and others pointed out that the breach was a direct consequence of vendor consolidation – one company handling one-third of all transactions meant one failure point could cripple the system.
+The AMA and others pointed out that the breach was a direct consequence of vendor consolidation -- one company handling one-third of all transactions meant one failure point could cripple the system.
 Industry groups called for reducing concentration and encouraging competition.
 Whether that translates into policy remains to be seen.

 4. Cybersecurity Investment Increased

-5. rule-based Change Moved Slowly
+5. Regulatory Change Moved Slowly

 What Your Practice Should Have Done By Now

 Identify your single points of failure.
 If your clearinghouse went down tomorrow, could you submit claims another way?
 If your EHR vendor was compromised, do you have access to your own data?
-The habits that survived the Change Healthcare outage best were the ones that had already thought about this question.
+The practices that survived the Change Healthcare outage best were the ones that had already thought about this question.

 Ask your vendors hard questions.
 Before you sign or renew with any vendor who touches ePHI: Do you have SOC 2 Type II certification?
 What's your incident response plan?
 Have you had a breach in the last three years?
 Do you require MFA for all remote access?
 The Change Healthcare attack exploited a portal with no MFA.
 That was a basic control failure.

 Get cyber insurance.
-Practices with cyber insurance had greatly better outcomes during the outage.
+Practices with cyber insurance had significantly better outcomes during the outage.
 The insurance covered business interruption losses, legal fees, and incident response costs.
-If you don’t have a policy, or haven’t reviewed yours in the last year, fix that now.
+If you don't have a policy, or haven't reviewed yours in the last year, fix that now.

 The Number That Should Keep You Up at Night